Slow Cooker Sweet and Sour Country Style Ribs are easy to make and are sweet and tender.

 - Add the ribs to the sauce and turn them in them so they are coated with the sauce.

-- Cover and cook on low for 7-8 hours.
+- Cover and cook on low for 7-8 hours, or on HIGH for 4 hours.

 - When the cooking time is done, degrease the sauce.
 I do this by laying paper towels over the sauce and lift up.
 The grease will stick to the paper towels.